 5. Estimate Resources and Duration of Each Task

 The next step in formulating a project plan example is to set an estimate resource and duration for each task of the project.
 Each resource should define the duration and any resources (tools, equipment, etc) needed to complete the task.
-This way we can set duration estimation for each activity in a realistic way at the same time confirm the required resources for each activity.
-By completing this step, formulating a project plan example is almost near completion.
+This way we can set duration estimation for each activity in a realistic way and at the same time confirm the required resources for each activity.
+By completing this step, formulating a project plan is almost near completion.

 On the other hand, the project team can use multiple techniques to set activity resources and duration estimation.
 These techniques may include parametric estimation which uses a statistical relationship between historical data and other variables.
-Also, the team can use more simplified estimation techniques like Analogous estimation, Bottom-up estimating or three-point estimation techniques.
-The team can use the later technique by calculating the average or the weighted average of optimistic, pessimistic and most likely estimates.
+Also, the team can use more simplified estimation techniques like Analogous estimation, Bottom-up estimating, or three-point estimation techniques.
+The team can use the later technique by calculating the average or the weighted average of optimistic, pessimistic, and most likely estimates.

-6. Estimate Each Task Costs
+6. Estimate Each Task Cost

 7. Generate Project Plan